You are here

 - our facilities will be clean, safe, accessible, and modern and include amenities and furnishings that contribute to student success;

-The Department of Residence Life Office at SUNY Potsdam provides a safe and clean environment, resourceful staff, and learning experiences for the members of our residential community in pursuit of their educational goals.
+The Department of Residence Life Office at SUNY Potsdam provides a safe and clean environment, resourceful staff, and learning experiences for the diverse members of our residential community in pursuit of their educational goals.

 Residential Learning Outcomes